hyperledger/indy-hipe/text/messaging-protocol/README.md

 When Bob receives Alice's connection offer, he can initiate a persistent connection with a **Connection Request**.
 Bob sends Alice a message containing the following:

 ```
-con_req = {
+con_req = {  # anoncrypted using A.ep.vk
 	id: nonce  # from connection offer
 	type: con_req
 	content: {
-		did@B:A
+		B.did@B:A
-		vk@B:A
+		B.vk@B:A
-		ep@B
+		B.ep
 	}
 }
 ```

-* The message id is the nonce received earlier and is proof that Bob received an authentic connection offer.
+* The message id is the nonce received in the connection offer and is proof that Bob received an authentic connection offer.
 * Content includes the following:
-  * A DID representing Bob's side of the connection, so Alice can respond to him
+  * A DID that Bob created for the Alice-to-Bob relationship
-  * A new, connection-specific verification key so that Alice can send him authcrypted messages
+  * A new, connection-specific verification key so that Alice can send Bob authcrypted messages
   * His own endpoint information so Alice can anoncrypt the entire message.

 Bob then anoncrypts the whole `con_req` message using Alice's endpoint verification key, so that only she can decrypt it.